rohitgupta19/cdkv1-api-deployment-lambda/README.md

 In order to update the mapping for multiple branches we need to pass multiple --parameters for each key value pair

-`npx cdk deploy TAScoringPipelines --parameters parameter-name1=value1 --parameters parameter-name2=value2 --require-approval never`
+`npx cdk deploy CDKLambdaDeployPipeline --parameters parameter-name1=value1 --parameters parameter-name2=value2 --require-approval never`

 # TODO